roelderickx/contour-osm/README.md

 ### Phyghtmap

-Since the idea for this application is borrowed from [Phyghtmap](http://katze.tfiu.de/projects/phyghtmap/) it's worth being credited here.
+Since the idea for this application is borrowed from [Phyghtmap](http://katze.tfiu.de/projects/phyghtmap/) it deserves being credited here.
 Phyghtmap is a complete package which aims to do 3 tasks:
 1. Download SRTM files from either NASA or viewfinder
 2. Generate contour lines
 3. Convert said contour lines to osm, o5m or pbf

-There are a number of advantages to this all-in-one approach, especially for inexperienced users.
-But according to the unix philosophy one would rather write three separate programs to achieve every task independently.
-As it turns out those applications exist already:
+There are a number of advantages to this all-in-one approach, especially for inexperienced users, but it would be interesting to have seperate programs for each of the steps above since they could be useful in other contexts as well.
+As it turns out these applications exist already:
 1. NASA's dba which allows downloading a specific area as well, or any browser if you really want to download manually
-2. The gdal suite, especially gdal_contour.
+2. The GDAL suite, especially gdal_contour.
 This library is used internally by phyghtmap, however the contours are not calculated by GDAL.
 3. ogr2osm

 Another limitation of Phyghtmap is the lack of support for datasources other than SRTM or viewfinder.
 As described below in [obtaining elevation data](#obtaining-elevation-data) there are more accurate datasources which are not necessarily distributed as hgt files.